chasefranks/ansible-kube-ubuntu/README.md

 # Ansible Playbooks to Install Kubernetes on Ubuntu

 A collection of Ansible playbooks to setup and initialize a Kubernetes cluster on Ubuntu 16.04 LTS.
+We basically take the instructions from [Installing Kubernetes on Linux with kubeadm](https://kubernetes.io/docs/getting-started-guides/kubeadm/) and make them available as playbooks.

 ## Quick Start